 smex

-smex is an ido-based replacement for M-x
+smex is an ido-based replacement for M-x.
+In addition to

-maintains a list of your
+bringing ido completion to M-x, smex maintains a list of your

 most-used commands so that it can order results by frequency.